Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/samples/Sample1_HelloWorld.md

 ## Delete a role assignment

-To delete a role assignment no longer needed you can call `DeleteRoleAssignmentById`. deletes a role assignment by the given role assignment ID.
+To delete a role assignment no longer needed you can call `DeleteRoleAssignmentById`, passing in the respective assignment ID.

 ```C# Snippet:DeleteRoleAssignment
 client.DeleteRoleAssignmentById(roleAssignment.Id);